8 pretty Somerset stately homes and gardens to visit this Christmas

 Sat upon a steep hill, among a forest of ash and fir trees, rests Dunster Castle, an imposing structure with a medieval gatehouse and ruined tower.
 The castle that stands today became a lavish country home during the 19th century for the Luttrell family, who lived there for over 600 years.

 Dating back almost 900 years, Forde Abbey and its surrounding 30 acres of landscaped gardens, is a truly mesmerising spot to explore, with interesting transformations captured throughout its long time in existence.
-Although located in Dorset, the Abbey and Gardens holds a postal address in Chard.

 Just a short drive from Bristol lies the stunning Victorian landmark of Tyntesfield House, nestled among gorgeous gardens and parkland.
 Built to simply serve as a family home for the Gibbs family, there’s plenty to unearth about the four generations of the family whilst you admire the location.